dev-mca/dev-mca/README.md

 [ GARAGE LOG ]
 ──────────────────────────────────────────────────
-  Status    : Fully obsessed with anything on 4 wheels Favourite : High-revving, naturally aspirated engines 🔊 Dream car : You know the one 😏
+  Status    : Fully obsessed with anything on 4 wheels Favourite : If it combusts it's valid
-  Track mode: ALWAYS ON ──────────────────────────────────────────────────
+  Dream car : Ferrari 458 Italia!
+  Huh       : Complaining about fuel prices but driving crazy ──────────────────────────────────────────────────
 ```

-> From ECU remaps to lap times — if it's got an engine, I'm interested. 🏁
+> From ECU remaps to car parts — if it's got an engine, I'm interested. 🏁

 ---